 Consult a healthcare provider if you experience any of the following:

-• Over-the-counter medications don't help
+• Over-the-counter medications don't adequately control symptoms

-• Allergies significantly affect quality of life
+• Allergies significantly affect work, school, or quality of life

-• You have sinus infections frequently
+• You have frequent sinus infections (3+ per year)

-• You want to explore allergy testing
+• You want to explore allergy testing or immunotherapy

 Talk to a Healthcare Provider